Biden pushes cash reward to get vaccinated, new rules for federal workers - Up News Info

 “We don’t want any more of our members dying,” the union’s president, Paul Shearon, said in a statement.

-(Reporting by David Shepardson, Jeff Mason, Diane Bartz, David Lawder, Nandita Bose and Steve Holland; Editing by Heather Timmons and Grant McCool)
+(Reporting by David Shepardson, Jeff Mason, Diane Bartz, David Lawder, Nandita Bose and Steve Holland; Editing by Heather Timmons, Grant McCool and Kim Coghill)

 Advertisement